The most complete Ignition Poker review on the Internet

 How about this one?

 “Don’t dare to cash out from Ignition or you’ll get hit by the cashout curse!
-Dead cards are bad beats are in your future.”
+Dead cards and bad beats are in your future.”

 This argument has been lobbed at every poker site ever